WAG1995/Scrap-Trading-System/Scrap-trading-System/README.md

 # Scrap-trading-System
- this is project of PG-DAC sept22 batch. using Spring Boot[Java] as back-end and React as Front End Mysql is databse technology used in this project.
+PG-DAC Sept22 batch. using Spring Boot[Java] as back-end and React as Front End Mysql is database technology used in this project.
 Project Author - Waman Ghosale